barahona-research-group/LGDE/README.md

 > :warning: **Content warning**: Our experiments include text and word phrases derived from Reddit, Gab and 4chan posts with potentially triggering content including anti-Semitism, racism, homophobia, misogyny and other forms of violent or hateful language.

-Our experiments of *LGDE* applied to a corpus of hate speech-related communication on Reddit and Gab can be found in the `experiments/redgab` directory.
-Our additional experiment of *LGDE* applied to a corpus of conspiracy-related communication on 4chan can be found in the `experiments/4chan` directory.
+- Our application to a corpus of hate speech-related communication on Reddit and Gab can be found in the `experiments/redgab` directory.
+- Our application to a benchmark 20 Newsgroups dataset can be found in `experiments/20newsgroups` directory.
+- Our additional experiment of *LGDE* applied to a corpus of conspiracy-related communication on 4chan can be found in the `experiments/4chan` directory.

 ## Contributors